dmbarbour/awelon/AboutAO.md

 Annotations potentially serve many roles - optimization, debugging, warnings, etc. (see [AboutABC](AboutABC.md)).
 The main restriction is that annotations cannot be *semantic* - i.e. they cannot impact formally observable behavior.
 If annotations are removed, performance characteristics might change but the formal results would not.

 Annotations are described via capabilities using prefix `&` for the token.
-For example, `%{&par}` would be an annotation, potentially suggesting parallelization of a computation.
+For example, `{&par}` would be an annotation, potentially suggesting parallelization of a computation.
 AO allows arbitrary annotations in code.
 A compiler or interpreter will generally ignore annotations it doesn't recognize.

 ### Discretionary Value Sealing